Khwaja Ahrar: Influence on Mughal empire

 A Timurid prince was the sultan of Samarqand at the time.
 Khwaja Ahrar met him to discuss the condition of the people.
 However, the chief aid of the sultan had no interest, so Khwaja Ahrar told him "I have been commanded by God and His messenger to come here".
 The sultan's aid still did not show any sign of talking and said the sultan was not concerned about the people.
 At this, the Khwaja wrote the name of the Sultan on the wall, erased it with his saliva, said "God will replace you with a King who is concerned for his people", and left.
 Some days later, as history records, Sultan Abu Sa'id Mirza, another Timurid King gathered his forces and attacked Samarqand.
 Sultan Abu Saeed later became the grandfather of Zahiruddin Muhammad Babur, the conqueror of India and founder of the Mughal Empire.
 This alliance of Abu Sa'id Mirza and Khwaja Ahrar lasted for decades and proved fruitful for the whole kingdom.

 Khwaja Ahrar also named Babur in his infancy as Zahiruddin Muhammad, literally 'Defender of Religion'.

 Death

 Khwaja Ahrar died when he was 89 years old in Samarqand in 1490 (896 Hijri).
 His chronogram is خلدِ برین which was discovered by Ali Shernawai.
 He left a huge fortune, and his family continued his preachings.
+He was buried at a secluded spot in Samarkand, where a madrasa and mosque were built at his grave in the 1630s, now known as the Khoja Ahrar Complex.